HumaIlyas/Project-3/README.md

 ___
 # Technologies used
-The main technology used to complete the contents of Battleships Game is:
+Different technologies were used to complete the contents of Battleships Game:
+### GitHub
+* As a software hosting platform to keep project in a remote location.

+### Git
+* As a version-control system tracking.

+### Gitpod
+* As a development hosting platform.

+### Heroku
+* Platform as a Service offering to carry out application deployment, scaling, and management.

+### HTML5
+* As a structure language.

+### CSS
+* As a style language.

-* Python
+### Python
+*  As an interpreted, interactive, and object oriented scripting language.

 ___
 # Testing